imgix/gatsby/README.md

 You might find yourself with multiple imgix sources and wondering how you could use them at the same time with this plugin.
 There are a few possibilities for this, which will be outlined below.

 Any number of sources can be used simultaneously with the URL transform API.
-The caveats with this approach is that you don't get the benefits of the GraphQL APIs (blur-up, etc), and that the sources must not be Web Proxy sources (for these you must use one of the GraphQL APIs).

 Example: